George Mason University

 The Center is a multi-University National Science Foundation Industry/University Cooperative Research Center being established in 2013.
 The Center is a Government and industry supported research effort focused on configuration analytics and automation capabilities and their integration for the efficient, accurate and timely operations management and defense of complex Enterprise IT/Cloud systems environments.
 The research is directed by an Industry Advisory Board process established by the Center members.

-Configuration management and analytics is an essential capability required to maintain the performance, availability, security and resiliency of complex networks of information system and services.
+As a continuingly core component of a Cybersecurity framework, configuration management and analytics is an essential capability required to maintain the performance, availability, security and resiliency of complex networks of information system and services.
 A ‘Forrester Thought Leadership Paper’ of 2011 commissioned by IBM noted, “Technology use is exploding, driving an exponential increase in the complexity of IT operations while pushing beyond the limits of manual infrastructure management.”
 The configuration complexity places a heavy burden on organizations and experienced enterprise administrators, and dramatically reduces overall network assurability and usability.
 Further, U.S. Government strategic directions within a DHS 2011 paper focused on creating distributed security in cyberspace stated “Automation is one of the three interdependent building blocks of a healthy cyber ecosystem, along with interoperability and authentication.”
 Assuring the configuration of devices can be known, analyzed and managed is fundamental to emerging concepts of automated and agile defense, which is viewed as an essential mechanism for future systems.
 Analytics that are focused and integrated to achieve this objective is one challenge the research community must address.

 Configuration Analytics and Automation